aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/_index.md

 * [Prometheus-Slurm-Exporter](https://github.com/vpenso/prometheus-slurm-exporter/) is a Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.

-* [Node_exporter](https://github.com/prometheus/node_exporter) is a Prometheus exporter for hardware and OS metrics exposed by Linux kernels, written in Go with pluggable metric collectors.
+* [Node_exporter](https://github.com/prometheus/node_exporter) is a Prometheus exporter for hardware and OS metrics exposed by Linux kernels, written in Golang with pluggable metric collectors.

 This workshop includes the following steps: